Geometric Analysis of Magnetic Labyrinthine Stripe Evolution via Deep Learning Segmentation: Methodology

 \subsection{Segmentation}

-A U-Net-based model was used to segment the magnetic stripe pattern images.
-Initially, we attempted a simple local Otsu thresholding algorithm \cite{otsu1975}.
-While it properly segmented clear regions of the magnetic stripe pattern, the results were unsatisfactory in areas affected by noise or occlusion degradation.
-Table~\ref{tab:segmentation_examples} shows a side-by-side comparison of the Otsu and U-Net results on both clear and degraded patches.
+Prior to U-Net-based segmentation, we attempted a simple local Otsu thresholding algorithm, which determines local thresholds by maximizing the inter-class variance between intensity domains \cite{otsu1975}.
+Table~\ref{tab:segmentation_examples} shows a side-by-side comparison of the Otsu and U-Net segmentations on both clear and degraded patches.

+In magnetic stripe patterns, regions with high local intensity variance exhibit a greater intensity separation between domains and a clearer bimodal intensity distribution (Table~\ref{tab:segmentation_examples}, first row).
+As a result, segmentation in such regions is generally consistent with the visually identifiable stripe morphology.

+However, in regions with reduced illumination, brightness and contrast decrease, making the intensity distributions of magnetic domains less separable (Table~\ref{tab:segmentation_examples}, second row).
+This reduced contrast amplifies the relative impact of sensor noise, hindering threshold-based segmentation.
+Additionally, structured occlusions partially mask the stripe pattern, introducing localized distortions in the segmentation (Table~\ref{tab:segmentation_examples}, third row).
+Although occlusions may appear throughout the image, in practice they tend to introduce textures with intermediate intensities, reducing the local variance as well.

+The U-Net model was then developed to perform robust segmentation under these degradations.
+Training was performed using high-variance regions of the image with stronger domain separability, and the corresponding Otsu segmentations were used as pseudo-labels (“ground-truth proxies”).
+Synthetic degradations were then applied to the input images while keeping the pseudo-labels fixed, so that the network could learn to recover the stripe structure under noise and occlusion without inheriting the limitations of threshold-based segmentation.